saulmm/saulmm.github.com/_posts/2015-05-14-When Iron Man & Hulk meets Dagger2 & RxJava.md

     }
 ```

-As I said, [Dagger 2](http://google.github.io/dagger/) will resolve the presenter because has a `@Inject` annotation.
-T

-he argument that the constructor receives is solved by [Dagger 2](http://google.github.io/dagger/), because it knows how to build it thanks to the `@Provides` method in the module.
+[Dagger 2](http://google.github.io/dagger/) will resolve the presenter because has a `@Inject` annotation.
+The argument that the constructor receives is solved by [Dagger 2](http://google.github.io/dagger/), because it knows how to build it thanks to the `@Provides` method in the module.

 <br>
 ## Conclusion